On the Semantic Latent Space of Diffusion-Based Text-to-Speech Models: Experimental Results

 \subsection{Supervised Latent Space Editing}

 We begin our analysis by exploring the semantic-capturing capabilities of \textit{h-space} using the per-speaker gender annotations available for LibriTTS.
-Following equation~\ref{eq:supervised} we calculate the male-to-female latent direction, and utilize it for audio editing as outlined in equation~\ref{eq:edit}.
+Capturing the latent code during all timesteps of the generation process and following Equation~\ref{eq:supervised}, we calculate the male-to-female latent direction, and utilize it for audio editing as outlined in Equation~\ref{eq:edit}.
 As the latent vectors' lengths vary with the input texts, editing direction is defined per text.
 For a comparable baseline, we use another, simpler, approach for gender-editing: manipulating the speaker embedding, which is provided to the model as an input.
-We calculate the male-to-female direction in the speaker embedding space by averaging the differences between male and female speakers' embeddings.
-The input speaker embedding is modified by adding this direction with different $\lambda$ scales.
-We provide supplemental samples: \href{https://latent-analysis-grad-tts.github.io/speech-samples/}{https://latent-analysis-grad-tts.github.io/speech-samples/}.
+We calculate the male-to-female direction in the speaker embedding space in a similar manner by averaging the differences of speaker embeddings between pairs of male and female speakers.
+The input speaker embedding is modified by adding this direction with different scales ($\lambda$).
+We provide supplemental samples, demonstrating the suggested audio editing methods: \href{https://latent-analysis-grad-tts.github.io/speech-samples/}{https://latent-analysis-grad-tts.github.io/speech-samples/}.

 \textbf{Semantic properties evaluation}.
-We fine-tuned a speech gender classifier \citep{Classifier} on Grad-TTS outputs, acknowledging the different quality of the synthesized speech compared to human-recorded samples.
+We fine-tuned a speech gender classifier \citep{Classifier} on Grad-TTS outputs, acknowledging the different quality of synthesized speech compared to human-recorded samples.
 Then, we applied gender editing via both latent space and speaker embedding editing using varying $\lambda$ values, across the first 50 texts of the LibriTTS test set and all 247 speakers.
-In Figure~\ref{fig:supervised_fig} we report the fraction of samples classified as female, averaged across male and female speakers separately.
+In Figure~\ref{fig:supervised_fig} we report the fraction of samples classified as female for each $\lambda$ value, averaged across input male and female speakers separately.
 Latent space editing exhibits a monotonic behavior with more samples classified as female as $\lambda$ increases.
 On the contrary, speaker embedding editing fails to transform male voices to female ones, and when $\lambda \geq 3$ even originally female voices are not classified as such.